 Cape Town—the African city with a global outlook—has been chosen as one of the top 10 cities in the world for travellers in 2017 by Lonely Planet.
 The city offers breathtaking natural vistas, exhilarating adventures and plush accommodation to match.

-Being a popular holiday destination, the hospitality industry in the area is well developed with plenty of accommodation options to choose from.
+Being a popular holiday and honeymoon destination, the hospitality industry in the area is well developed with plenty of accommodation options to choose from.
 Additionally, all Cape Town accommodation complies with strict quality assurance standards.

 Travellers to the city will find themselves spoilt for choice between premier five-star hotels, elegant boutique hotels, comfortable yet affordable guesthouses.

-Best of all, holidaymakers can also choose a luxury self-catering villa or apartment for their vacation for a superior holiday experience.
+Best of all, visitors can also choose a luxury self-catering villa or apartment for their vacation for a superior holiday or honeymoon experience.
 Unmatched space and privacy, panoramic sea views, fully-equipped kitchens, private swimming pools and open-air jacuzzis, located in affluent neighbourhoods close to the best beaches and restaurants with first-rate add-on services, are only a few of the features that have made self-catering holidays a trend for the wealthy, judicious and tasteful traveller.

 If a trip to Cape Town is on your mind, ensure an incredible time by planning your Cape Town itinerary and booking an exclusive holiday home to return to each day for an unforgettable holiday experience.
 With Classic Villas you can find spacious homes in the Western Cape's top holiday destinations.